Friday, February 27, 2009

 Home Sweet Home!

-She was soooo excited to be home.
-She was smiling, started laughing at Elijah and squiling.
+e was smiling, started laughing at Elijah and squiling.
 It is almost 8pm right now and she has still not gone to sleep.
 She even sat at the table with us and snacked on some baby puffy snack.
 After dinner I let her go on the floor and off she went with me trailing, of course.
 I am so nervous she is going to hurt herself.

-It feels so good to be home, I love seeing all my kids, and am soo happy most of this is behind us.
+t feels so good to be home, I love seeing all my kids, and am soo happy most of this is behind us.
 We have a little bit of healing still do to, but she is leaps and bounds better everyday.
 Once I can get a little more sleep, the fog will lift, and I will feel a lot better.
 Now that I am home I hope I can keep updating her progress.
 There just seems to be less time and more to do when your not at the hospital all day.
 I can finally take off my shoes!!!

 Monday, February 23, 2009